LukeGrahamLandry/franca/docs/backend.md

 Some operations require multi-instruction sequences to supply extra arguments.

 - integer overflow is wrapping
-- signed integers are two's compliment so there are no seperate instrucitons for signed vs unsigned add/sub/mul. div/mod have udiv/umod varients that act on unsigned values.
+- signed integers are two's compliment so there are no seperate instructions for signed vs unsigned add/sub/mul. div/mod have udiv/umod varients that act on unsigned values.
 - add/sub/mul/div/neg act on integers or floats (depending on class)
-- integer division can trap on x86_64
+- integer division can trap on x86_64 and wasm
 - floats are IEEE 754
 - shifts (shl, shr, sar, rotr, rotl) are done modulo the data size. so `(.shl, .Kw, dest, x, 33) == (.shl, .Kw, dest, x, 1)`
   - shl/shr (logical-shift left/right): new bits are 0
   - shl (arithmetic-shift right): sign extension. new bits are the same as the original sign bit
   - rotr/rotl (rotate right/left)
-- neg is a unary instruciton equivilent to subtracting its argument from zero
+- neg is a unary instruction equivilent to subtracting its argument from zero
 - there is no instruction for bitwise not. instead use xor with -1.
 - min/max/sqrt are only implemented for floats
 - unary bit manipulation: byteswap, ctz (count trailing zeros), clz (count leading zeros), ones (count ones / popcnt)